Organizer

 IONOS ditches all these in favor of its own custom control panels.
 That has some advantages (it probably saves a pile of cash in license fees, helping IONOS keep its prices low), but it also means even expert users will have to spend some time exploring the system to find the functions they need.

 But if you're only after the hosting management basics - configure your domain, set up some email addresses, install WordPress - then this may not matter very much.
-Sure, it might take you a few extra minutes to master the control panel basics, but after that you'll use IONOS much like any other host.
+Sure, it might take you a few extra minutes to master the control panel basics, but after that, you'll use IONOS much like any other host.

 What is IONOS support like?

-The support site has a huge number of articles, sensibly organized into categories such as WordPress, Email, Domains and SSL Certificates.
+IONOS offers support via its website knowledgebase, phone, live chat and email.
+The support site ‘Help Center’ has a considerable number of articles, sensibly organized into categories such as WordPress, Email, Domains, Hosting, Online Marketing, My Account, SSL Certificates, and loads more.
 Some of these articles are a little short, but there's a lot of valuable information here.

 Unusually, telephone support doesn't simply mean 'dial this international number and be left on hold wondering what this is going to cost.'
 You can book an appointment and have the company call you.
+When we tried this at 12:10pm, the site offered 15-minute slots from 1pm, so you probably won't have to wait long for a response.
+However, if that's not convenient, you can book up to 4 days in advance from 8 am to 8 pm.

 Final verdict